 This product comes along with a referrer detection feature that detects the domain your user has come from.
 You can, therefore, create targeted offers for users coming through a particular domain.
 Create customized messages and decide whether you wish to display or hide them for a particular domain or list of domains.

 If course, in today's day and age, you'll want a WordPress responsive popup plugin.
 All designs and styles created in good WordPress popup plugins are mobile friendly and can be customized to suit any device they’ll be displayed on.
 Use the device detection feature to create and display device-specific content.

 You can use such a feature to increase mobile app downloads and more.

-Conclusion: Test what works best
+Conclusion: Test what WordPress Popups best

 Like every other feature on your website, popups too might need a little testing.
 The A/B test or split test feature allows you to create variants of an already existing style.
 You can publish both at a time.
-ConvertPlug will help you track their performance and assist you to make an educative choice of what works best through the inbuilt analytical data.
+ConvertPlug and other WordPress popup plugins will help you track their performance and assist you to make an educative choice of what works best through the inbuilt analytical data.
 You can create two variants of the same form with a different color combination to test what is more appealing to your users.

 Please leave a useful comment with your thoughts, then share this on your Facebook group(s) who would find this useful and let's reap the benefits together.
 Thank you for sharing and being nice!

 Disclosure: This page may contain links to external sites for products which we love and wholeheartedly recommend.
 If you buy products we suggest, we may earn a referral fee.
 Such fees do not influence our recommendations and we do not accept payments for positive reviews.